 RARE Hawkes Gravic Glass Tray

 Page 69 of the Encyclopedia of American Cut & Engraved Glass, Vol.II by J. Michael Pearson shows this exact 'fishtail'-shaped tray in an unusual flower design signed "Hawkes Gravic."
 This unsigned tray is 16 1/2-inches long, 9 1/2-inches wide and stands 3-inches tall at each end; the blank is thick, crystal clear and weighs 7 1/2-lbs.
-We do not have a positive identification of the 'flower' but it does have a similarity with some of the water lilies in the Sinclaire catalogs.
-ACGA member Marcie McCabe -- who knows her flowers very well -- suggests it is an artichoke.
+The long-standing mystery as to the name of the flower in the design was recently revealed (thanks Michael Quebbeman!); it is a double peony tulip.
+Google the name and you will fine photos showning this rare and delightful flower.

 Another carefully selected piece of American Brilliant cut glass.
 We have enjoyed having this piece in our personal collection the past several years.